 The following table presents the composition of the economic groups:

-The Institutional in UNCTADstat represent groups established on the basis of formal agreements or declarations, including associations of states, customs or monetary unions.
+The institutional groups on UNCTADstat represent groups established on the basis of formal agreements or declarations, including associations of states, customs or monetary unions.

 Standard international trade classification (SITC) Revision 3